roggrt/parallel-sage-ddcd8/src/pages/faq.md

           *   Para envíos a pueblos puede tomar hasta 5 días

           *   Envíos internacionales dependerán de la aerolínea
-      - question: How do refunds and returns work?
+      - question: Como funcionan los reembolsos?
         answer: >-
           It happens.
 Even the most beautiful of plants will disappoint *someone*.
 Again, tell it like it is: